AdoraNwodo/pulumi-adventures/README.md

-# Pulumi Policy as Code Demo with an Azure Serverless Application
+# Pulumi Python Azure Serverless Application

 ## Overview
 This repository contains a demonstration of how to use Pulumi for deploying a serverless application to Azure.
 The project includes Infrastructure as Code (IaC) components.
 It deploys the following resources: